-The locations of the trial pits and soil borings were allocated based on an simple grid spaced pattern to allow delineation of the previously identified potential contaminants of concern, however the precise location of the sampling points was influenced by operational considerations such as the presence of buried services, or due to professional judgement made given historical land use.
-Justification as to the sampling density is made in the proposal and subsequent correspondence with the Environment Agency included in Appendix A. The sampling locations are indicated on Figure 4.
+The locations of the trial pits and soil borings were allocated based on an approximate simple grid spaced pattern to allow delineation of the previously identified potential contaminants of concern, and confidence in providing representative data on the entire condition of the plot including for those areas in which there was no data currently available.
+The sampling locations are indicated on Figure 3.